Anne Arundel Genealogical Society

 Jefferson Patterson Park and Museum, 10515 Mackall Rd, St. Leonard MD 20685

-The Genealogy Information Booth, hosted by members of Anne Arundel Genealogical Society, is at the juncture of two long rows of Clan tents!
+Genealogy Information is hosted by members of Anne Arundel Genealogical Society, and is located at the juncture of two long rows of Clan tents!
 AAGS members will be available all day to answer questions and provide genealogy advice and some of the resources needed to discover and research one's family history.
-We offer handouts and additional resources for doing genealogical research in Maryland, Scotland, Ireland, Wales, the 7 Celtic Nations, and others.
+We offer handouts and additional resources for "Getting Started", for DNA/Genetic Genealogy and genealogical research in Scotland, Ireland, Wales, Northern Ireland, Manx (Isle of Man), Cornwall (England), Galicia (Spain), and Brittany (France), and others (African American and Jewish research).
 We welcome questions and participation from those of all ages, backgrounds and skills!

 Festival visitors come from all over the region - Maryland, DC, Virginia, Pennsylvania, Delaware and beyond.